OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 mapping SOC models show soil depth and Landsat SWIR bands.

-Based on spatiotemporal prediction of SOC stocks, we estimate that the global SOC stocks for world mangrove forests are in average about 350 t/ha (0–100 cm) or (67% prob. interval: 232–470 t/ha) i.e. about 4.6 gigatonnes (67% prob. interval: 3.1–6.2), which is somewhat less than we estimate directly from soil samples.
+Based on spatiotemporal prediction of SOC stocks, we estimate that the global SOC stocks for world mangrove forests are in average about 350 t/ha for 0–100 cm depth (67% prob. interval: 232–470 t/ha) i.e. about 4.6 gigatonnes (67% prob. interval: 3.1–6.2), which is somewhat less than we estimate directly from soil samples.
 This is for 2 main probable reasons: